 A shelf company is unlike a shell company in that it is created and parked on a shelf to age so that it gives the illusion of longevity.
 Its directors and incorporator are one or more lawyers of the firm.
 The more it ages, like wine, the more valuable it becomes.
 The sole purpose of creating and maintaining shelf companies is to flip them to clients down the road, like how real estate is flipped in Vancouver.
 When clients buy those shelf companies, they may pay upwards of hundreds of thousands of dollars for each of them.
 Law firms create multiple shelf companies for the sole purpose of re-selling and flipping them to clients for astronomical returns (e.g., a profit of sometimes upwards of $200,000 for each).

-A shelf company has different characteristics: it is not new; its corporate filings are in perfect order; its original legal owners are lawyers or staff at the law firm that created it or a numbered company owned by the law firm.
+If you are an investigator, you can identify a shelf company because they all have the same characteristics: they are not new; their corporate filings are in perfect order; their original legal owners are lawyers or staff at the law firm that created them or a numbered company owned by the law firm.

 Both shelf and shell companies may have subsequent beneficial ownership structures to obfuscate the legal owner and so whether a company is a shelf or shell company is not indicative of whether it will have obfuscated ownership to defeat the rule of law.

-The practice described above by Jaclin is not similar to, and should not be confused with, the normal situation where a law firm is hired, arms length, to incorporate a new company for a client, and it bills the client its fees for such services and disbursements associated with incorporation.
+The practice described above by Jaclin is not similar to, and should not be confused with, the normal situation where a law firm is hired, arms length, to incorporate a new company for a client, and it bills the client its normal fees of $2,000 or less for such services and disbursements associated with incorporation.

-Why is the Jaclyn case important?
-One can surmise that it is important because securities lawyers and their firms are gate-keepers in a securities law sense.
-The filing of a false closing opinion and the creation of multiple shell companies that were resold with obfuscated information as in this case, for use in the public markets, allows companies’ securities to trade publicly when technically they do not qualify for trading and investors may be defrauded.
-This seems to be a statement from the US government that the practice of reselling and flipping shell and shelf companies by lawyers to their clients for outrageous profits is not appropriate and they intend to step in.
+The filing of a false closing opinion and the creation of multiple shell companies resold with obfuscated information as in this case, for use in the public markets, allows companies’ securities to trade publicly when technically they do not qualify for trading and investors may be defrauded.